 Professor Ökten is interested in computational finance and Monte Carlo & quasi-Monte Carlo methods.
 His recent research is on (a) the design of effective simulation techniques for high dimensional problems in security pricing, (b) randomized quasi-Monte Carlo methods and their use in computational finance, and (c) quasi-Monte Carlo error bounds in the context of low-discrepancy sequences.

-Professor Zhu works in applied probability and financial math, including: credit risk,limit order books, option pricing, point processes, large deviations, random graphs and social networks.
+Professor Zhu works in applied probability, data science, operations research and financial engineering, including: Langevin algorithms, stochastic gradient and momentum-based variants, heavy-tailed methods and phenomena in machine learning, option pricing, risk management, point processes, large deviations, random graphs and social networks.

-- Mathematics: Brian Ewald, Kyle Gallivan, Kyounghee Kim, Jerry F. Magnan, Washington Mio, Ziad Musslimani, Craig A. Nolder, Stephen P. Paris
+- Mathematics: Brian Ewald, Kyle Gallivan, Kyounghee Kim, Washington Mio, Ziad Musslimani, Craig A. Nolder, Stephen P. Paris

 - Statistics: Fred W. Huffer, Vic Patrangenaru